emdeh/emdeh.github.io/_posts/2024-03-06-optimising-llm-performance.md

 ## Is it a context issue?
 Prompt engineering alone is unlikely to be sufficient in more complex use cases, and it doesn't scale well (remember, we want a Production-grade solution).

 Optimising with RAG is a logical next step if prompt engineering has revealed a context issue.
-You can see this article for an overview of RAG (or skip to this part of the video).
+You can see <a href="https://emdeh.com/blog/2024/rag-llm-chatbot/">this article</a> for an overview of RAG (or <a href="https://youtu.be/ahnGLM-RC1Y?si=QKwCMVozmxdPsBcU&t=712"> skip to this part of the video</a>).

 ### Retrieval Augmented Generation (RAG)
 RAG is typically good for introducing new information to the model, updating its knowledge, and reducing hallucinations by controlling content.
 If done correctly, the model will act as if it is explicitly amnesic to everything it was trained on while still retaining its implicit intelligence.
 In other words, the only knowledge it explicitly has is what has been provided in the RAG implementation.